 - Filter capability: Many wide angle lenses don’t have a screw-in filter slot at the front.
 In order to use filters with non-threaded lenses, you’ll need to buy a large, expensive adapter as well as larger, more expensive filters.

-- Autofocus vs manual focus: Three of the twelve lenses in the list below are manual focus only.
+- Autofocus vs manual focus: Three of the thirteen lenses in the list below are manual focus only.
 That generally saves both money and weight, and manual focus isn’t the end of the world for a lot of wide angle shooters.
 That said, most photographers prefer the option of autofocus as well, all else equal.

 - Focal length(s): I consider everything 24mm and wider to be “wide angle,” although all the lenses below go at least a bit wider than that.
 I’m awarding extra points to lenses that make it to 14mm or 15mm, as well as zooms with a greater-than-expected “telephoto” range.